 HIS 487.
-Honors Course 3-3 credits
+Honors Course

 A course covering a special topic in some field of history that will include training in historical methods.
 Open to junior or senior history majors with a B average in history.
 (Offered when interest is expressed and departmental resources permit.)